-Philanthropy plays an essential role in the growth and development of the Virginia-Maryland Regional College of Veterinary Medicine.
+Philanthropy plays an essential role in the growth and development of the Virginia-Maryland College of Veterinary Medicine.
 By helping us to advance our strategic priorities and fulfill our mission of training veterinarians, your gifts also benefit pet owners, industry, and society at large.